-With this in mind, we must find the correct memory size for web servers otherwise the kernel will start saving and serving more and more cached data slowly from disk.
-Disk storage, even SSD (solid state drive) is tremendously slower than memory!
+With this in mind, we must find the correct memory size for web servers; otherwise, the kernel will start serving more and more cached data from disk.
+Disk storage, even SSD (solid-state drive), is tremendously slower than RAM!

 The command ‘free’ will never let you down!

-Using the command free or free -m will often reveal that you are “using” more memory thank you think.
+From the Linux command line, using the free command or (or free -m or free -h) will often reveal that you are “using” more memory, thank you think!
 See this example below from Red Hat’s docs:

 $ free total used free shared buffers cached Mem: 4040360 4012200 28160 0 176628 3571348 -/+ buffers/cache: 264224 3776136 Swap: 4200956 12184 4188772

-Notice there’s 28160kb “free” but below that line look at how much memory has been consumed by buffers and cache!
+Notice there’s 28160KB “free.”
+However, below that line, look at how much memory has been consumed by buffers and cache!
 Linux always tries to use memory first to speed up disk operations by using available memory for buffers (file system metadata) and cache (pages with actual contents of files or block devices).
 This helps the system to run faster because disk information is already in memory which saves I/O operations.
 If more space is required, Linux will free up the buffers and cache to yield memory for the applications.
-If there’s not enough “free” space, then the cache will be saved to disk.
-It would be wise to monitor this, keep swap and cache contention within an acceptable range that does not affect performance. – via Red Hat.
+If there’s not enough “free” space, then the cache will be saved (swapped) to disk.
+It would be wise to monitor this, keep swap and cache contention within an acceptable range that does not affect performance. – Source: Red Hat.

 Have a look at the screen capture below.
-This time remember that the white/unshaded area (under “Physical memory”) is largely used by cache and buffers which your web server depends on to maintain that blazing fast performance you so crave.
-Notice the effect of swapping in this case: increased disk IO latency which resulted in blocking the CPU’s performance.
-The fix for this web server at the time didn’t involve a memory upgrade but instead recovering memory by reconfiguring MySQL which had been misconfigured in the direction of “larger is always better” and also removing a bunch of unused MySQL databases (another topic).
+This time remember that the white/unshaded area (under “Physical memory”) is largely used by cache and buffers, which your web server depends on to maintain that blazing fast performance you so crave.
+Notice the effect of swapping in this case: increased disk IO latency which resulted in blocking the CPU’s performance or io wait.
+The fix for this webserver at the time didn’t involve a memory upgrade but instead recovering memory by reconfiguring MySQL, which had been misconfigured in the direction of “larger is always better,” and also by removing a bunch of unused MySQL databases.

-Now, please don’t take away that I’m suggesting to “eliminate” swap completely. :) No. Swap has it’s place and purpose.
-Instead, you must find that balance whereby swapping does not get in the way of throughput/performance.
+Now, please don’t take away that I’m suggesting to “eliminate” swap completely. :) No. Swap has its place and purpose.
+Instead, it would be best to find that balance whereby swapping does not get in the way of throughput/performance.
 There are many tools and services out there for monitoring web server memory usage.
-Although correct, the previous two graphs may be misleading to those who depend on “percentage used”.
-Whenever there’s constant swapping, make sure to investigate server-health.
+Although correct, the previous two graphs may be misleading to those who depend on the “percentage used” in decision-making.
+Whenever there’s constant swapping, make sure to investigate server health.

-Opportunistic swapping is helpful.
-This is when the system has nothing better to do, so it saves cached data that hasn’t been used for a very long time to disk swap space.
+Opportunistic swapping is helpful to performance!
+This is when the system has nothing better to do, so it saves cached data that hasn’t been used for a long time to disk swap space.
 The cool thing about opportunistic swapping is that the server still keeps and serves a copy of the data in physical memory.
-But if later things get hectic and the server needs that memory for something else, it can remove them without having to perform additional untimely writes to disk.
-That’s healthy.
-That said, if you have tons and tons of RAM there will be no swapping by default.
-For example, this 64GB server that’s been up for 60+days with 5GB of free memory (approximately 8%):
+But if later things get hectic and the server needs that memory for something else, it can remove them without performing additional untimely writes to disk.
+That’s healthy!
+That said, if you have tons of RAM, there will be less swapping.
+For example, the below 64GB server has been up for 60+days with 5GB of free memory (approximately 8%), no swap used:

 root@server [~]# free -m total used free shared buffers cached Mem: 62589 57007 5582 0 1999 31705 -/+ buffers/cache: 23302 39287 Swap: 1999 0 1999